 It's sometimes a difficult choice between these two areas if you have limited time in Japan.
 Both areas get a lot of snow in winter and you won't be disappointed by the expansive terrain or views.

 Niseko, a mountain village in southwestern Hokkaido, is rated among the world's top 10 ski towns by various publications, including National Geographic.
 It's beginner friendly and has the most options for English speakers in Japan, not to mention the views of Mt.
 Yotei.

 Hakuba in Nagano was host to the 1998 Winter Olympics and has a total of 10 resorts combined, providing a variety of terrain for skiers and snowboarders of all levels.
 Most of the resorts are not connected to each other and are more spread out compared to Niseko, but Hakuba does offer an array of accommodation options for the more budget conscious.

 You can also find good deals on lift passes and accommodation at lesser-known resorts throughout Japan which still have great quality skiing and fewer crowds.

 Skiing in Hokkaido

 Niseko is by far the most renowned ski resort in Hokkaido, but it's not the only one.
 There are several other resorts on the island that get high volumes of snow every season—and they are often less crowded than Niseko.

 Rusutsu , located next to Niseko, is known for its excellent tree runs, large amount of snowfall, and great lift infrastructure.
-Get away from the crowds at the family-friendly Furano resort , west of Sapporo, where you can also enjoy snowmobiling, ice fishing and a number of activities for children, including English-language lessons.
+Get away from the crowds at the family-friendly Furano resort , east of Sapporo, where you can also enjoy snowmobiling, ice fishing and a number of activities for children, including English-language lessons.

 There is also Sapporo Teine , less than an hour from Sapporo City, as well as Tomamu, a resort known for its high standard amenities, family-friendly facilities, and off-piste skiing and boarding opportunities.